This is a PR framework for startups.

-After a few months of preparation work, you’re probably getting eager to start producing a tangible result from your PR efforts.
-Most PR work is long-term, and most results come from long-term strategies, so this is challenging.
+After a few months of preparation work, you’re probably eager to start producing a tangible result from your PR efforts.
+Most PR work is long-term, and most results come from long-term strategies, which is challenging.

 To succeed as you reach this stage, there’s only one key secret (and it’s straightforward):